-After running the same two routes around the village all winter, I needed a change of air and I felt ready for a new challenge.
-Our new Salomon Speedcross 4 had been sitting in the closet for a few weeks already and it was time to get them muddy.
+After running the same two routes around the village all winter, I needed a change of air and felt ready for a new challenge.
+Our new Salomon Speedcross 4 had been sitting in the closet for a few weeks so it was time to get them muddy.
 And get them muddy we did!

-By the time we hit the four-mile mark I was having proper fun and to my great pleasure, so was Edward!
+By the time we hit the four-mile mark we were having proper fun!

-I had dabbled in off-road running before but it was his first time so I was elated to see him enjoy himself that much.
-He is a natural!
-He adjusted pretty quickly and I felt like I was chasing a mountain goat for most of the run.
+I had dabbled in off-road running before but it was Edward’s first time so I was glad to see to see him enjoy himself.
+And he is a natural!
+I felt like I was chasing a mountain goat for most of the run.

-We followed the boulder path along the top of Stanage Edge up to Stanage Plantation and I’m quite certain I spent most of those two miles smiling and laughing gleefully.
-I hadn’t had that much fun in a long time, especially whilst running!
+We followed the boulder path along the top of Stanage Edge up to Stanage Plantation and I’m quite certain I spent most of those two miles smiling and laughing.
+I hadn’t had that much fun on a run in a long time!

-We circled back to Long Causeway and headed down toward our car for a well-deserved, refuelling snack and to change into drier clothes and shoes.
-We ran 7.2 miles and for a first time on the trails, it was rather satisfying.
-I felt spent, but not exhausted or achy (that came later) and I probably could have kept going for a little while longer.
+We circled back to Long Causeway and headed down toward our car for a well-deserved snack and to change into drier clothes and shoes.
+After roughly 7 miles, I felt spent, but not exhausted or achy (that came later) and I probably could have kept going for a little while longer.
 It was a great feeling.